Fakparu/Election_Analysis/README.md

 •	The winner of the election based on popular vote

 Resources
-1. Data Source:
+1. Data Source: election_result.csv
-2. Software:
+2. Software:Python 3.9.5, Visual Code 1.67.2

 Election-Audit Summary
 The analysis of the election indicates